Serchinastico/Kin/README.md

 Usage
 -----------------

-Install Kin with your favorite python package manager
+Install Kin with your favorite python package manager.

 Using `pip`
 ```